MarcStan/email-relay/Readme.md

 Processes the Sendgrid Inbound Parse webhook to make it work.

+# :warning: Deprecated

+I no longer use this and have instead built [email-fanout](https://github.com/MarcStan/email-fanout) which is more flexible.

+The only feature that I haven't ported to email-fanout is sending emails as the domain account (the email-fanout will instead have you send mails from your private account instead).

 # Motivation

 I recently moved from a regular app service to [storage account based static websites](https://marcstan.net/blog/2019/07/12/Static-websites-via-Azure-Storage-and-CDN/).
 In the process I broke my MX records and couldn't figure out quickly how to fix them.
 Since I [was aware of Inbound Parse](https://github.com/MarcStan/EmailBugTracker) I decided to throw together a small PoC, whether a "free" (as in freeloader) mail system via sendgrid is possible.
 After 1 hour the answer was yes; and this is the (somewhat) polished result.